-ED137 Tutor Certification II 1 credit (1 lec hrs/wk) Prerequisite(s): Instructor consent
+ED137 Tutor Certification II 1 credit (1 lec hrs/wk)

 The purpose of this course is to provide an opportunity for students to learn and adopt methods that promote their success as tutors.
 Curriculum is guided by College Reading & Learning Association (CRLA) standards.
 Students completing this course will be CRLA Level II internationally certified tutors.